Trailer Aerodynamics

 Anything you can take off the trailer exterior to make it smooth will help.

 For commercial truck drivers, a few percent savings will add up.
 For casual trailer-ers, conveniences might be worth more than aerodynamics.
 Especially since the really aerodynamic trailers tend to be super expensive.
-Don’t get fooled into thinking you’ll get huge mpg improvements by adding this or that.
+Don’t get fooled into thinking you will get huge mpg improvements by adding this or that.
 The physics are against you.
 Adding things increases weight which can have a stronger negative effect than the positive of aerodynamics.

 What Have We Learned For Trailer Aerodynamics?